Christina Strain

 Christina Strain (born April 27, 1981) is an American comic book colorist, writer and screenwriter.
 Strain formerly worked for Marvel Comics as a colorist before pursuing a career as a writer.
-Strain's notable works include; the award-winning Marvel series Runaways, Marvel's Generation-X, the Syfy TV show, The Magicians, and the Netflix series Shadow and Bone.
+Strain's notable works include the award-winning Marvel series Runaways, Marvel's Generation X, the Syfy TV series The Magicians, and the Netflix series Shadow and Bone.

 Life

 Strain was born in Seoul, South Korea, on April 27, 1981.
 She lived in South Korea for the majority of her youth, as her mother was from Gunsan, South Korea, and her father was an Air Force officer stationed in South Korea.
-Except for a brief three years living in Illinois, from 1983 to 1986, Strain lived in South Korea for about fifteen years, during which she lived near a military base and attended Seoul American Elementary School and High School Upon graduating high school, Strain moved back to the United States in 1999 to attend Louisiana State University in Baton Rouge where she majored in graphic design.
+Except for a brief three years living in Illinois, from 1983 to 1986, Strain lived in South Korea for about fifteen years, during which she lived near a military base and attended Seoul American Elementary School and High School.
+Upon graduating high school, Strain moved back to the United States in 1999 to attend Louisiana State University in Baton Rouge, where she majored in graphic design.

 Strain resides in Los Angeles, California, with her husband Jon Shiring, a lead engineer at Respawn Entertainment, and their adopted son.